DSroD/BankPlusPlus/README.md

 ## TODO

-- GitHub actions to build the plugin and provide artifacts
-- Interest (online/offline based on permissions/configuration and bank level)
-- Admin commands for managing bank - setting and inspecting levels and bank balance of players on the server
-- Transactions for BankManager instead of *check and hope for the best* approach
 - More persistence providers (such as file databases)
 - Fee levels (i.e. based on permissions/configuration and bank level)
+- More tests, especially integration tests
 - Some cleanup and improvement on design choices
+- Interest (online/offline based on permissions/configuration and bank level)

 ## Contributing